Set Out and Experience Stunning Muskoka Colours this Fall

 Oxtongue River – Ragged Falls

-Directions: Head east on Hwy 60 and look for Oxtongue River sign.
+Directions: Head east on Hwy 60 and look for the Oxtongue River sign.

-One of the top 10 waterfalls in Ontario and close to Deerhurst and Algonquin Park, Oxtongue offers a short trail that leads from the parking lot to a lookout of the thundering whitewater falls.
+One of the top 10 waterfalls in Ontario and close to Deerhurst and Algonquin Park, Ragged Falls offers a short trail that leads from the parking lot to a lookout of the thundering whitewater falls.

 Algonquin Provincial Park